 There are some things to be aware of when using this optical viewfinder mode.
 This isn’t a through-the-lens viewfinder like on a DSLR.
 It’s very similar to what you get with a traditional rangefinder camera.
 What you see is not exactly what you get, and with most lenses, you can even see the outside of the barrel of the lens prominently in the bottom right corner.
 And particularly for subjects that are close, the perspective and framing you see vary a little from what you’re shooting.

 But there are also advantages.
 The view through the window is wider than what the sensor captures, so you have room in the area around the actual photo.
-That’s not going to be to everyone’s taste, but I like it because it gives you a much better sense of things that are coming in and out of frame.
+That won’t be to everyone’s taste, but I like it because it gives you a better sense of things that are coming in and out of frame.
 Many high-end video and film cameras operate that way.

 The available profiles on the X-Pro2 are: